MicrosoftDocs/biztalk-docs/biztalk/technical-guides/sql-server-settings-that-should-not-be-changed.md

  The [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] stored procedures provide the correct joins and lock hints wherever possible in order to try to keep the query optimizer from doing much work and changing the plan.
 These stored procedures provide consistent query executions by constructing the queries such that the query optimizer is taken out of the picture as much as possible.

- For more information, see Microsoft Knowledge Base article 899000, ["The Parallelism setting for the instance of SQL Server when you configure BizTalk Server"](http://go.microsoft.com/fwlink/?LinkId=153432) (http://go.microsoft.com/fwlink/?LinkId=153432).
+ For more information, see [KB 899000: Parallelism setting for SQL Server instance used by BizTalk Server](https://support.microsoft.com/help/899000/the-parallelism-setting-for-the-instance-of-sql-server-when-you-config).

 ## SQL Server Statistics on the MessageBox Database
  The following options are turned off by default in the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] MessageBox database when it is created: